yagizdemirbas/DSA210Project/README.md

 This project aims to analyze my own Twitter activity to uncover meaningful patterns and trends, helping me better understand my preferences and how I engage with the platform.

+Hypothesis: My activities on Twitter such as likes, retweets and tweets depend on the time in a day.

 ---

 ## Main Research Questions